AadilBaeg/Toy-Compiler-in-java/README.md

 # Toy Compiler in java
 We developed a toy compiler as a project in Compiler Design course of our 6th semester.
 It was done in a group of five members.
 Each phase of compilation has been done by each members. **Compiler1** is the complete code. **toy compiler.pdf** has document explanation associated with it.
+We left out the *Code Optimser phase* and *Target Code Generation phase* as that was not required by the instructor.
 Video explanation is also there with google drive link.

 Following are the timecodes for the video: <br />
 00.00 - 2.00 -- Introduction and Grammar <br />